navinprasadk/terraform-aws/aws_cost_parameters.md

 ## Block Level Mapping (Many to One Relationship)

-> Due to time constraint, mentioned only one resource block of terraform to AWS service
+> Due to time constraints, mentioned only one resource block of terraform to AWS service

 | Resource Block | AWS Service|
 |----------------|------------|